-An example is the Object properties docker.
-When this docker is open, you can click an object in the drawing window to access various options for modifying object properties.
+An example of a docker.
+When you open the Properties docker and click an object in the drawing window, you can access various options for modifying object properties.

-In this example, the Object properties and the Object manager dockers are docked and nested.
-The Transformations docker is floating.
+In this example, the Properties and the Objects dockers are docked and nested.
+The Transform docker is floating.